 5. Encounters with employers and employees

-Our students can potentially have a huge number of encounters with employers and employees.
+Our students can potentially have a number of encounters with employers and employees.
 We will record all the encounters that the students have, so that we can target students who may not have engaged in any activities and events.
 This can happen through working lunches that students can attend, trips we run and careers fairs that we attend or organise in school.
 The student careers tracker helps identify areas of interest to be able to invite appropriately interested students.

 All Year 10 students will participate in a week’s work experience towards the end of the year – this will provide them with a variety of encounters with employers, employees, and other members of society.